 Bushnell is quite possibly the most well-respected brand in the golf rangefinder world, consistently churning out incredibly versatile and high-quality products.

-The LCD display was very clear and easy to read, especially in comparison with most others currently out there.
+The LCD display is very clear and easy to read, especially in comparison with many others out there.
 The laser functionality was very user-friendly as well, featuring a single button which fires the laser.

 An adjustable eyepiece lets you adjust to your liking, moving very smoothly as you change it.

 The PinSeeker-Only mode is there to only add to the ease of use, ideal for when your target has other objects right behind it, such as trees.